Patient's Query

 4. If you do not have any medical history with the below said medications, you can have them as:

-a) Antibiotics, twice daily for 3 days. b) Analgesics with anti-inflammatory additive only if and when required (if you have pain). c) Proton Pump Inhibitors, one before breakfast, if your stomach gets upset with the medication.
+Proton Pump Inhibitors, one before breakfast, if your stomach gets upset with the medication.

-This will surely bring relief to your tooth, gums and jaw and will buy you the time till next appointment.
-But you have to visit Dental Office in order to treat the root cause of the problem.
+This will surely bring relief to your tooth, gums and jaw and will buy you the time till the next appointment.
+But you have to visit the Dental Office in order to treat the root cause of the problem.
 I think the tooth might require a Root Canal but it will be confirmed on oral examination.
 Follow up after 5 days.

-Was this answer helpful?
+Was this conversation helpful?